genekogan/LoggerOld/README.md

 ## Usage

+The file util.py has a bunch of utilities for managing databases, including one important one for initializing the events table.
+That must be run first (util.py -> initialize_log()).

-The following script will add an entry to the database.
+Once the log exists, the following script will add an entry to the database.

 	python /path/to/Logger/log.py "this is the text i want to log"